MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-instances.md

 You can create an on-demand backup at any time, but when Marketing is installed on your source instance, you must take a few extra precautions by using the following procedure:

 1. [Open the Dynamics 365 admin center](/dynamics-365-admin-center.md) and make sure that the Dynamics 365 Marketing application and its related solutions are all completely up to date on your source instance, as described in [Keep Marketing up to date](apply-updates.md).
-1. Create the on-demand backup as usual, as described in [On-demand backup](../admin/backup-restore-instances.md#on-demand-backup-dynamics-365-for-customer-engagement-apps-managed).
+1. Create the on-demand backup as usual, as described in [Backup and restore instances](../admin/backup-restore-instances.md).

 As with automatic backups, on-demand backups include the full organizational database, but not the interaction records stored in the marketing-insights service database.
 For more information about how to backup interaction data to blob storage, see [Create custom analytics with Power BI](custom-analytics.md).